picccard/javascript-assignments/README.md

 # javascript-assignments
-A collection with some of my javascript-assignmnets and experiments.
+A collection with some of my javascript-assignments and experiments.